-115 116 117 SSO-based authentication.
-This scenario will also explore the impact of various session length policies on a per-application basis, as well as the impact of the mobile device being locked by the user or based on a pre-configured OS timeout.
-118 Scenario 2: MFA and Mobile SSO for Web Applications 119 120 121 122 123 124 This scenario will build off of scenario 1, and add two additional web-based applications to the SSO workflow.
+- fixed, i.e., any application can be selected first, with the remaining two accepting an - 116 SSO-based authentication.
+This scenario will also explore the impact of various session - 117 length policies on a per-application basis, as well as the impact of the mobile device - being locked by the user or based on a pre-configured OS timeout.

+119 Scenario 2: MFA and Mobile SSO for Web Applications

+- 120 This scenario will build off of scenario 1, and add two additional web-based applications - 121 to the SSO workflow.
 Each application will be accessed via a mobile web browser.
-Two browsers will be included in the scenario, not just the default OS browser.
-As in scenario 1, the user will be able to traverse applications in any order they choose and will be able to access each application after the first authentication challenge without being prompted for his credentials.
-125 Scenario 3: Shared Devices 126 127 128 129 130 131 Adding to the complexity of the previous two scenarios, this scenario will focus on a situation when two or more colleagues share a single mobile device in order to accomplish a mission.
+Two - browsers will be included in the scenario, not just the default OS browser.
+As in scenario - 123 1, the user will be able to traverse applications in any order they choose, and will be - able to access each application after the first authentication challenge without being - 125 prompted for his or her credentials.

+126 Scenario 3: Shared Devices

+- Adding to the complexity of the previous two scenarios, this scenario will focus on a situation where two or more colleagues share a single mobile device in order to accomplish a mission.
 The credentials used in scenarios 1 and 2 will be included, but will be associated to multiple digital identities.
+This scenario will explore situations in which - 131 multiple or no profiles are installed on a device, potentially requiring the user to log out - 132 prior to giving the device to another user.

+133 Scenario 4: Single Log Out (stretch goal)

+134 In order to ensure only authorized personnel get access to application resources, users 135 must be logged out from application sessions when access is no longer needed, or a 136 session expires.
+In a single sign on scenario, a user may need to be logged out from one 137 or many applications at a given time.
+This scenario will demonstrate architectures for 138 tearing down user sessions, clearly communicating to the user which application(s) have 139 active sessions and ensuring active session are not abandoned.

-This scenario will explore situations in which multiple or no profiles are installed on a device, potentially requiring the users to log out prior to giving the device to another other user.
-132 Scenario 4: App-to-App data sharing (stretch goal) 133 134 135 136 137 138 139 140 141 142 143 Many applications may wish to share data resources.
-For example, a municipal law enforcement organization may want to supplement its mobile application data with information from a national law enforcement fusion center.
-The municipal mobile application needs delegated authorization to access national law enforcement information.
-This would require the user to authenticate to the national law enforcement application and consent to allow the municipal application to access fusion center data.
-The benefit of this architecture is that the user controls data sharing from one application to the next, without providing the fusion center credentials to the municipal app.
-However, prior to consent of data sharing, the user must authenticate.
-This scenario will add SSO to the authorization and consent required for this type of data sharing workflow.
-144 Scenario 5: Step-up Authentication (stretch goal) 145 146 147 A user will access applications using an acceptable, but low assurance, authenticator.
-Upon requesting access to an application that requires higher assurance, the user will be prompted for an additional authentication factor.
+140 Scenario 5: App-to-App data sharing (stretch goal)

+- 141 Many applications may wish to share data resources.
+For example, a municipal law - 142 enforcement organization may want to supplement its mobile application data with - 143 information from a national law enforcement fusion center.
+The municipal mobile - 144 application needs delegated authorization to access national law enforcement - 145 information.
+This would require the user to authenticate to the national law - 146 enforcement application and consent to allow the municipal application to access fusion - 147 center data.
+The benefit of this architecture is that the user controls data sharing from - 148 one application to the next, without providing the fusion center credentials to the - 149 municipal app.
+However, prior to consent of data sharing, the user must authenticate. - 150 This scenario will add SSO to the authorization and consent required for this type of - 151 data sharing workflow.

+152 Scenario 6: Step-up Authentication (stretch goal)

+- 153 A user will access applications using an acceptable, but low assurance, authenticator. - 154 Upon requesting access to an application that requires higher assurance, the user will be - 155 prompted for an additional authentication factor.
+Determinations on whether to step up - 156 may be based on risk relevant data points collected by the IdP at the time of - authentication, referred to as the authentication context.

-148 3.
-HIGH-LEVEL ARCHITECTURE
+3. ARCHITECTURE